johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 The hierarchical structure allows for future extension while maintaining backward compatibility.
 New discard types can be added as new branches without affecting existing implementations.

+The following YANG tree diagram shows the complete structure:

 ~~~~~~~~~~
 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}
 ~~~~~~~~~~